 This score is frequently measured using post-support surveys, which ask the customer to rate their satisfaction with the service received.
 The score is calculated by adding the number of positive responses received from the customer satisfaction survey and dividing it by the total number of survey responses.

-The scores from these surveys give a pulse of customers’ happiness but more importantly highlights opportunities for continuous improvement of the support function.
+The scores from these surveys give a pulse of customers’ happiness but, more importantly, highlight opportunities for continuous improvement of the support function.

 #12 Net Promoter Score (NPS)